-Darren Widder, Admissions Counselor, Transfer Students –IL, WI, MN, U.P. of MI, and most of the rest of the nation.
+Darren Widder, Senior Admissions Counselor, Transfer Students –IL, WI, MN, U.P. of MI, and most of the rest of the nation.

 Hometown: Antioch, Ill.

 Professional/personal biography: I was an underachieving high school student.
 I am extremely grateful that I was given a chance in higher education at Northern Michigan University.
 At NMU, I triple majored in pre-law/political science, economics, and philosophy; and graduated summa cum laude with my Bachelor of Science degree in May of 2009.
-I am currently attending NMU to obtain my Master of Science degree in public administration with a concentration in public management.
+I earned my Master of Public Administration degree, with a concentration in public management, also from NMU in May of 2014.
 I have worked a couple years each in the fields of automotive maintenance/repair, telecommunications, and student conduct administration—and stints in other areas, such as manufacturing, public consulting, retail, and substitute teaching—before coming to admissions.
-I have lived in the Marquette area since 2005 with my wife, Christina, and two dogs, Isis and Gaia.
-It is a wonderful community.
+I have lived in the U.P. since 2005 with my wife, Christina, and two dogs, Isis and Gaia.

 Most memorable college experience: The most memorable college experience I had was an internship with Bloomberg News at the Republican National Convention of 2008.
 The opportunity was made possible by the connections of the Board of Trustees, faculty, and staff at NMU.
 I was out in the field mostly, reporting information about the protests to the writers.
 It was incredible to see the workings of political journalism at a major event.